Advertiser Disclosure

 The company offers Revel-compatible card readers, iPad stands, printers, routers, access points, and more.
 Revel does not disclose pricing online, so you’ll have to contact a representative for a quote.

 In some cases, you can bring your own hardware accessories.
-For example, if you have an Epson kitchen printer or Verifone card reader, you may be able to add it to your POS setup.
+For example, if you have an Epson kitchen printer or a Verifone card reader, you may be able to add it to your POS setup.
 You’ll have to get permission from Revel, as the company wants to make sure you’re adding the right POS hardware to your restaurant.

 Revel also integrates with Delphi Display Systems, which provides hardware and software for all things drive-thru related, including drive-thru digital menu boards, order timers, server headsets, two-way customer chat boxes, and order confirmation screens.
 You’ll get a custom quote on your drive-thru lane hardware when you contact a Delphi Display Systems representative.